-Continuation in the Specialization in Psychology program requires a minimum GPA of 5.5 in the preceding Fall/Winter.
-Graduation requires a minimum GPA of 5.5 on all courses credited to the degree.
+Continuation in the Specialization in Psychology program requires a minimum GPA of 2.3 in the preceding Fall/Winter.
+Graduation requires a minimum GPA of 2.3 on all courses credited to the degree.

+BIOL 107/108

-Year 1 Year 2 BIOL 107/108 PSYCO 104, 105 ★6 in a English course (ENGL 101 is recommended) ★6 from junior courses offered in the departments of Computing Science and Mathematics ★6 from junior courses offered in the departments of Chemistry and Physics STAT 151 9 from PSYCO 258, 266 or 267, 275, 281 3 in an approved Arts option 6 in approved Science options 9 in approved options Year 3 Year 4 ★6 in approved Arts options (a) for students meeting Year 2 requirements by taking PSYCO 258: ★15 in approved Science options ★9 in approved options or ★21 in approved Science options ★9 in approved options
+PSYCO 104, 105

+- ★6 in a English course (ENGL 101 is recommended) - ★6 from junior courses offered in the departments of Computing Science and Mathematics - ★6 from junior courses offered in the departments of Chemistry and Physics

+- ★9 from PSYCO 258, 266 or 267, 275, 281

+- ★3 in an approved Arts option

+- ★6 in approved Science options

+- ★9 in approved options

+- ★6 in approved Arts options

+- (a) for students meeting Year 2 requirements by taking PSYCO 258:

+- ★15 in approved Science options

+- ★9 in approved options or

+- (b) for students meeting Year 2 requirements by taking courses other than PSYCO 258:

+- ★12 in approved Science options

+- ★12 in approved options

+- ★21 in approved Science options - ★9 in approved options

-To fulfil the degree requirements, students must complete a minimum of \star 36 in Science Psychology courses, or PSYCO 258 and a minimum of \star 33 in Science Psychology courses.
-At least \star 12 must be in Science Psychology courses at the 300-level or above.
-Students may take a maximum of \star 48 from PSYCO courses listed in the Arts and Science Course Listing sections.
+To fulfil the degree requirements, students must complete a minimum of $\bigstar 36$ in Science Psychology courses, or PSYCO 258 and a minimum of $\bigstar 33$ in Science Psychology courses.
+At least $\bigstar 12$ must be in Science Psychology courses at the 300-level or above.
+Students may take a maximum of $\bigstar 48$ from PSYCO courses listed in the Arts and Science Course Listing sections.

-An Industrial Internship Program, similar to a co-op program, is offered to students in the Specialization or Honors programs in Psychology (see \$163.1.9 for guidelines to the program).
+An Industrial Internship Program, similar to a co-op program, is offered to students in the Specialization or Honors programs in Psychology (see §163.1.9 for guidelines to the program).
 The Industrial Internship designation will appear on the degree parchments of students who have participated in the program.